lucascaro/omniture/README.txt

 Customization
 ============
-* You can customize the module to your site to create variables more suited to tracking your needs by
+* You can customize the module to your site to create variables more suited to tracking your needs by utilizing hook_omniture_variables.
-1) creating a php file called omniture.inc in the same directory as the omniture.module file
-2) Creating a function in that file called omniture_variables which should return an array of variables with the following structure/use:

-       $omniture_variables['s.pageName'] => "This is my page name";

-Will be converted to the JavaScript

-     var s.pageName="This is my page name";
+For an implementation example, see http://drupal.org/node/182201#comment-1046683

 Usage